Tri Minh's Quartet

 The twang of the zither against the overtone-laden bamboo mouth harp, hinting at tradition one moment, and the analog experiments of midcentury electronic music the next.
 Sweet jazz piano and hand drums, juxtaposing electronic and organic.
 These are the sounds of Hanoi, where open-ended experimentation is coming into its own in Vietnam’s capital city.

 At the hub of this scene, contemporary sound artist Trí Minh, the Hanoi Conservatory-trained composer, jazz pianist, and all-around musical instigator, has created his own platform for creative work at home and abroad.
-As founder of the Hanoi Sound Stuff Festival, Trí Minh has worked with musicians from highly diverse backgrounds, collaborated with internationally respected DJs and electronic musicians like Robert Henke, Robin Scanner, and Dickson Dee, and played sets around the world.
+As founder of the Hanoi Sound Stuff Festival, Trí Minh has worked with musicians from different backgrounds, collaborated with internationally respected DJs and electronic musicians like Robert Henke, Robin Scanner, and Dickson Dee, and played sets around the world.

 In a program titled Sounds from Hanoi, Trí Minh’s Quartet uses improvisation—a vital, though differently expressed component of both Vietnamese traditional forms and jazz – to create a dialogue between instruments in ways that echo Hanoi’s experimental side, a side Trí Minh and his friends connect with the growing voice of civil society in Vietnam.

-The Trí Minh Quartet will bring the sounds of contemporary Hanoi to American audiences during its debut U.S. tour in 2014 as part of Center StageSM.
-All accomplished performers and improvisers in their own rights, quartet members also include Phạm Trà My, a widely recognized master of the nimble 16-string đàn tranh, a zither with moveable bridges resembling the Japanese koto, as well as a lecturer at the Vietnam National Academy of Music and member of the Vietnam Traditional Orchestra; mouth harp whiz Đức Minh, an expert at fusing Vietnamese minority traditions and electronic sounds, and the disciple of one of Vietnam’s most revered masters of the instrument; and percussionist Hà Đình Huy, mastering the power and subtlety of Vietnam’s diverse hand drums.
+The Trí Minh Quartet will bring the sounds of contemporary Hanoi to American audiences during its debut U.S. tour in 2014 as part of Center Stage.
+All accomplished performers and improvisers in their own rights, quartet members also include Phạm Trà My, a widely recognized master of the nimble 16-string đàn tranh, a zither with moveable bridges resembling the Japanese koto, as well as a lecturer at the Vietnam National Academy of Music and member of the Vietnam Traditional Orchestra; mouth harp whiz Đức Minh, an expert at fusing Vietnamese traditions and electronic sounds, and the disciple of one of Vietnam’s most revered masters of the instrument; and percussionist Hà Đình Huy, mastering the power and subtlety of Vietnam’s hand drums.

 Center Stage is an exchange program of the U.S. Department of State’s Bureau of Educational and Cultural Affairs.
 Exchange programs initiated by the Bureau support U.S. foreign policy goals and engage youth, students, educators, artists, athletes, and rising leaders in the U.S. and more than 160 countries.
 Center Stage uses the performing arts to support cultural understanding between American and international communities; participating artists experience the U.S. first hand and cultivate lasting relationships.